Our guide to Payroll in Finland

 Banking

 It is not mandatory to make payments to employees or the authorities from an in-country bank account.
-Salary and 3rd party payments can be made on the clients´ behalf provided that the client has their own bank account in Finland.
+Salary and 3rd party payments can be made on the clients´ behalf if the client has their own bank account in Finland.
 Payments can only be made using bank transfers to both the employee’s and the authorities, cash is not accepted.
 Usually, bank transfers will only take a day to complete but international transfers will take 3-4 working days.

 3. Employment Practices